Hardhat-Enterprises/smishing/MachineLearningDev/NeuralNetworkModels/Bert_&_Vader_Model/readme.md

 1. BERT: Fine-tuned for classifying messages and emails as either "Safe" or "Phishing".
 2. VADER: Used for sentiment analysis to identify emotional manipulation or urgency in messages.

-The BERT model has been fine-tuned and saved in the subfolder, ready for use.
-You can download the required datasets and use the provided Jupyter notebook to either retrain the model or evaluate it on new data.
+Unfortunately, the pre-trained BERT model could not be uploaded to GitHub due to size limitations.
+If you would like to use the model, you will need to download the datasets and retrain the model by running the provided Jupyter notebook.

 ## How to Run the Code